mommys-little-hacker/solar-backup/README.md

 Example configuration file can be found in INSTALL_DIR/data/solar-backup.conf

-This piece of sowtware is public domain.
+This piece of software is public domain.